Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

-# Azure ResourceManager Core client library for .NET
+# Azure ResourceManager client library for .NET

 This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), which provide core capabilities that are shared amongst all Azure SDKs, including: